 And with that, we have working digital signatures, which remove a huge aspect of trust in our initial protocol.

-But even still, this relies on an honors system of sorts.
-Namely, you’re trusting that everyone will actually follow through and settle up in cash at the end of each month.
-But what if, for example, Charlie racks up thousands of dollars in debt, and then just refuses to show up?
+But even still, this relies on an honor system of sorts.
+You’re trusting that everyone will actually follow through and settle up in cash at the end of each month.
+What if, for example, Charlie racks up thousands of dollars in debt, and then refuses to show up?

 You don't actually need to settle up...

-What you might do is start by having everyone pay $100 into the pot, and have the first few lines of the ledger read Alice gets $100, Bob gets $100, etc.
+One thing you and your friend could do is have everyone pay $100 into the pot, and have the first few lines of the ledger read Alice gets $100, Bob gets $100, etc.

 Now, just don’t accept transactions when someone is spending more than they have on the ledger.
-For example, after starting everyone off with $100, if the first two transactions are (Charlie pays Alice $50 and Charlie pays Bob $50, if he were to try to add Charlie pays You $20, that would be invalid.
+For example, after starting everyone off with $100, if the first two transactions are (Charlie pays Alice $50 and Charlie pays Bob $50), then if he were to try to add Charlie pays You $20, readers of the ledger would recognize this as being invalid.